 3 The diameter of the inset caps that will fit inside the tube should be as tight as possible to get a good fit & the diameter of the end cap should be at least 110mm to allow for insert plug spacing.

-NB as noted in the Overview if you are using a tube with a smaller internal diameter the standard bottom/top 80mm insert plug layout won't work so you will need to work to a more compact insert plug layout for a separate - we've shown an example end cap assembly below based on a 100mm diameter tube.
+NB as noted in the Overview if you are using a tube with a smaller internal diameter the standard bottom/top 80mm insert plug layout won't work so you will need to work to a more compact insert plug layout for the end caps - we've shown an example end cap assembly below based on a 100mm diameter tube with inserts 40mm apart.

 4 It's best to back fix & screw the inset disc to the end caps before drilling the 19mm holes for the insert plugs - use 2 of the 17mm screws for each assembly with a PZ2 screwdriver